 Poor customer service!

-I have seen plenty of negative reviews for other subscription sites where people have been less than flattering in regard to customer service.
+I have seen plenty of negative reviews for other subscription sites where people have been less than flattering regarding customer service.
 This site is no exception.

-However, this seems to have been the minority of complaints for other genealogy sites.
+However, this seems to have been the minority of complaints about other genealogy sites.
 With NewspaperArchive.com there seems to be a level of rudeness from the staff, which I don’t appreciate.